 - A mom who clucks about how men would find you more attractive if you only lost those 10 pounds

-- Your two closest friends who are no-shows at the first dinner party you are hosting with your number one guy
+- Your two closest friends are no-shows at the first holiday party you are hosting with your number one guy

 These are typical reactions of friends-turned-Frenemies.
-Here are four steps to take in handling Frenemies and protecting your love life:
+Here are six relationship tips to use in handling Frenemies and protecting your love relationship: